nchah/github-traffic-stats/README.md

 # github-traffic-stats

 Get statistics on web traffic to your GitHub repositories.

+This can be useful for monitoring the level of attention your GitHub repositories are receiving

 ## Python CLI